-You need a Colorado workers' compensation lawyer on your side when dealing with an on-the-job injury.
+You need a Denver workers' compensation lawyer on your side when dealing with an on-the-job injury.
 You need The Babcock Law Firm.

 For Mack Babcock, workers' compensation isn't just another practice area - it's his main focus.
 He found that he could compete for a personal injury case, but his colleagues would refer all the workers' compensation cases to him without question.
 Eventually, he just accepted his specialty.